RoRoche/AndroidModularSample/docs/android_app_modularity.md

 }
 ```

-All the valuable job is done in the "whenEnter" sequences.
-Indeed, when entering in the first state, we create and push the first screen in the Conductor-specific `Router` instance.
-When entering in the second state, we build the second screen, pass the arguments to it and push it to the `Router` using a fading `RouterTransaction`.
+All the valuable jobs are done in the "whenEnter" sequences.
+Indeed, when entering the first state, we create and push the first screen to the Conductor-specific `Router` instance.
+When entering the second state, we build the second screen, pass the arguments to it and push it to the `Router` using a fading `RouterTransaction`.

 We override the `onBackPressed` and trigger the corresponding event to update the FSM current state.
-Then if the `Router` instance allows back at this level, this event is processed.
+Then if the `Router` instance allows "back" at this level, this event is processed.

-Finally, not so much complicated to.
+Finally, it is not that much complicated to do.
 But we gain a clean design, with a perfect application of the "Single responsability principle".
 This Android application is now a valuable combination of "states" and "events".

 ## FSM to make app modular

 ### Screns as independent modules

 You know what?
 It's the simplest step of this article: you just have to create two Android modules ("first" and "second") thanks to the Android Studio wizard, drag and drop each piece of code in the corresponding module and that's it!
-So, not really: you have to create a "common" module to place the `FlowContext` and `UiThreadExecutor`.
-Both "first" and "second" module reference this "common" module.
-Now, these modules can be referenced by the application successfully.
+Well, not really: you have to create a "common" module to place the `FlowContext` and `UiThreadExecutor`.
+Both "first" and "second" modules reference this "common" module.
+Now, these modules can be successfully referenced by the application.

 Too simple maybe?
 So let's  go a step further with the dependency injection topic.

 ### DI ready: example with [Dagger 2](https://google.github.io/dagger/)

-Now you have an application divided into multiple screens (states) and responding to various events, you may ask how to define and provide the dependencies needed by your screens.
+Now you have an application divided into multiple screens (states) and responding to various events, you may ask yourself how to define and provide the dependencies needed by your screens.
-To present you a solution, I use the Dagger 2 library.
+To introduce a solution, I will use the Dagger 2 library.

 Suppose we want to display the current date on the second screen of our application.
 I'll start by defining an interface in the "second" module: